GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

 ## Transactions

 Each transaction is a single incoming message, with a single response message.
-All communication therefore consists of a single \'send\', followed by a single \'receive\', then termination.
+All communication therefore consists of a single 'send', followed by a single 'receive', then termination.
 There are no sessions, and no continuously open connections.
 The message format is described in the [Taskserver Message Format](/docs/design/request) document.